camueller/SmartApplianceEnabler/doc/SEMP_EN.md

 ## SEMP-XML
 <a name="xml">

-By entering the [SEMP-URL](#url) in a normal web browser, you can display which information the *Smart Appliance Enabler* transmits to the *Sunny Home Manager*.
+By entering the [SEMP-URL](#url) in a normal web browser the data can be displayed reported by the *Smart Appliance Enabler* to the *Sunny Home Manager*.

 The SEMP URL returns an [XML](https://de.wikipedia.org/wiki/Extensible_Markup_Language) document according to the SEMP specification, which contains a `DeviceInfo` and a `DeviceStatus` for each device.
 Optionally, `PlanningRequest` can also be included.

 `DeviceInfo`, `DeviceStatus` and `PlanningRequest` each contain an element `DeviceId` which is used to express which device it applies to.
-The `DeviceId` is identical to the `ID` that was assigned when the device was created in the *Smart Appliance Enabler*.
+The `DeviceId` is identical to the `ID` that was assigned when the appliance was created in the *Smart Appliance Enabler*.

 When troubleshooting, you will look closely at the *DeviceStatus*, which contains the *DeviceId* of the problematic device.